gquiring/Jukebox/README.md

 It uses an ESP8266 and DY-SV5W music card.
 A schematic is included for the wiring, it’s only a few wires and should not be difficult for anyone who has some basic soldering skills.

-I have a video on Youtube to explain the entire build from modifying the parts in Bambu Studio to compiling the source code.
-The link will be provided soon (still working on it).
+I have a video on Youtube to explain the entire build from modifying the parts in Bambu Studio to compiling the source code.  https://youtu.be/aGjDbqXvqxg

 After downloading the project from Github, unzip the file 'jukebox-main' to your default Arduino directory.
 Then rename the 'jukebox-main' to 'jukebox'.